michaelrfarcasin/cab-booking/readme.md

 - display booking with ETA to user

 ### MVP+1 done
+- add frontend error messages for exceptions and error responses
 - format ETA
 - make Booking form look a little nicer
 - make it deployable on docker